ukitgroup/mass-labeling/docs/install.md

 ```
 __*Note*__.
 Running container will start the __Mass Labelling__ server application.

 __*Warning*__.
-Files `config/config.json` and `docker-compose.yml` are created during installation.
+Files `config/config.json` and `docker-compose.yml` are created during the installation.
-  Those files contains some options which will affect the service work.
+  Those files contain some options which will affect the service work.
 If you change some of them
-  inside the container while working with service, they will be reset after rebuilding container.
+  inside the container while working with the service, they will be reset after rebuilding the container.

 ## Delpoy locally